jianxunbak/Assignment-3.1/lesson.md

 Mentions:
 - The keyword `class` is used to define a class.
 - The main method is the entry point of all Java projects.
-- System.out.println will output it's value to the console.
+- System.out.println will output its value to the console.

 ---